KRaffiqFazal/Fingerspelling-Application/README.md

    ```

 ## Usage
-Letters can be classified from a live camera feed with [this](Live-Feed-Recognition.py) or as static images with [this](Image-Recognition.py).
-Both are proof of concept examples that rely upon logic present [here](GestureMethods.py).
+Letters can be classified from a live camera feed with [this](Live-Feed-Recognition.py).
+This serves as a proof of concept example that relies on logic present [here](GestureMethods.py).